felfelyuen/tp/docs/team/betahaxer.md

     - Updated the sections corresponding to the features I implemented, complete with sequence diagrams, rationale etc.

 #### Mentoring/Team Contributions
--  Coordinated meetings and pushed the team to meet deadlines **throughout the project**, e.g. setting internal deadlines
+-  Coordinated meetings and pushed the team to meet deadlines **throughout the project**
-- Setting up branch protection to prevent unauthorised pushing to master branch (it actually happened) and requiring Gradle tests to pass and at least 1 review to merge
+- Setting up branch protection to prevent unauthorised pushing to master branch (it actually happened) etc.
-- Helping teammates debug issues with their IDE and Java version, so that they can work on the project
+- Helping teammates debug issues with their code/IDE/Java version

 #### Contributions Beyond the Project Team
-- Reported 10 bugs in other teams’ tP.
+- Reported 10 bugs in other teams’ tP for PE Dry Run.
 - Gave structured and constructive feedback on other teams' DG.